anvuong119/gooddata-js-interview/README.md

-# gooddata-js-interview
+# GoodData Homework
-Frontend Interview Examples
+## Duc Nguyen - Frontend Interview - LHV Software

-## GoodData Homework
+Frontend position homework at LHV Software with the mission of improving [GoodData.UI](https://sdk.gooddata.com/gooddata-ui/).

 ### Introduction

-Your task is to enhance the application using the [GoodData.UI](https://sdk.gooddata.com/gooddata-ui/).
+In the application, I used the GoodData UI library to render Charts, data processing, and filters.
+To make the interface more intuitive, I have incorporated the Antd Design library.
+States management using Redux Tookit.

+I used my software architecture and design skills to make code reusable, so the application would be the first component of a large-scale application.

 ### Prerequisites